NAME

 Windows (MinGW / Strawberry Perl)

-This environment is "Polyglot Hard Mode."
-Affix::Build performs several tricks to make it work:
+This environment is notoriously considered "Polyglot Hard Mode."
+Affix::Build performs several behind-the-scenes tricks to make it work:

 - 1. Rust Compatibility: Forces

-rustcto use the GNU ABI target to ensure the resulting static libraries can link against Perl's GCC. - 3.
+rustcto use thex86_64-pc-windows-gnutarget to ensure the resulting static libraries can link against Perl's GCC. - 3.
 Exports: Automatically adds

 -Wl,--export-all-symbolswhen linking to ensure Fortran/Assembly symbols are visible without explicit decoration.